magento/pwa-studio/pwa-devdocs/_drafts/docker-setup.md

 1. Change `PWA_STUDIO_PUBLIC_PATH` key to the new domain under `docker/.env.docker`.
 2. Change the `--host` value in the `watch:docker` script under `packages/venia-concept/package.json` to the new domain.

+*NOTE:* Open a new shell window for a clean work environment if you decide to work outside of the Docker environment.